alekus2/alekus2/README.md

 👯 I'm looking to collaborate on projects that use HTML, CSS JS and Python

-💬 Ask me about Python, CSS, HTML and technology
+💬 Ask me about Python, HTML, CSS and technology

 📫 How to contact me: https://www.linkedin.com/in/buenosdev